kerin17/kerin17.github.io/README.md

 ### Teaching Assistant @ Santa Clara University (2024 -)
 ### Practicum Student @ Cisco (2024)
 ### Localization Program Manager @ Multilingual Technologies Inc. (2016-2023)

-## SELECTED PROJECTS
-### Koolboks
-- Developed two predictive models using Python for advanced credit risk profiling, improving financial decision-making and reducing risk of repossession;
-- Optimized pricing strategies based on economic trends, aligning product pricing with customer income levels to enhance payment compliance and customer satisfaction.

-### Sistema
-- Conducted analysis of social media and website analytics, with a specific focus on Kenya;
-- Determined the effectiveness of campaigns; Identified trends in messaging and audience segmentation, considering demographics such as geography and age groups;
-- R programming language for data analysis and visualization.